Quick Summary

 Understanding the atmosphere’s composition reveals how our planet supports life and underscores the delicate balance required to maintain its stability.
 It also provides insight into the environmental impact of human activities and the urgent need for sustainable practices.

-The structure of atmosphere is vertically divided into five distinct layers, each characterized by unique physical and chemical properties.
-These layers of atmosphere are arranged based on temperature gradients and are vital in understanding weather, climate, and space phenomena.
-The five layers from the Earth’s surface upward are: Troposphere, Stratosphere, Mesosphere, Thermosphere, and Exosphere.
+The structure of the atmosphere is vertically divided into five distinct layers, each characterized by unique physical and chemical properties.
+These layers are arranged based on temperature gradients and are vital in understanding weather, climate, and space phenomena.
+The five layers from the Earth’s surface upward are the troposphere, Stratosphere, Mesosphere, Thermosphere, and Exosphere.
 Together, they form the complete vertical framework of the atmosphere of Earth.

 The troposphere is the lowest and most dynamic layer in the structure of atmosphere.
 It contains around 75% of the total atmospheric mass and nearly all water vapor, making it the cradle of life and weather.
 All weather phenomena cloud formation, rainfall, thunderstorms, and wind systems occur in this layer.